 Most lawyers agree that business development is essential to the vitality of their law firm.
 Despite the frequent conversation about the need for new business and the large budget allocated to business development (typically 2.5% to 4.5% of gross revenues), most firms want better results.
 Since small to midsized law firms are typically built around relatively few books of business, these firms are right to recognize the importance of business development and to focus on those fundamentals that bring them success.

 Smart firms encourage their successful business developers to translate their success into a blueprint for others to follow.
 Lawyers at all levels benefit from a system for business development that is built around their individual capabilities.

 - Lawyers and firms should consider the effectiveness of existing business development methods.
-Lawyers are quick to reduce marketing to entertainment.
+Lawyers are quick to reduce marketing to entertainment and spending money on clients/prospective clients.
 In-person contact is an important aspect of business development especially when coupled with an expanded activity plan.
-Here is a resource to expand your marketing scope.
+Here is a resource to expand your typical marketing scope.

 - Clients choose lawyers for their own reasons.
 Learn what these reasons are and why they are so important to the prospective client.
 Lawyers who understand the way a client thinks will be better able to connect with the client and enjoy a higher success rate.
 A good market research program is a unique and valuable tool.
 Consider these reasons for investing in market research.

 Business development includes both a marketing and a sales effort.
-Firm marketing provides the foundation and credibility for a lawyer to procure new business.
-Procuring new business in a law firm environment requires a sophisticated sales approach.
+Law firm marketing provides the foundation and credibility for a lawyer to procure new business.
+Procuring new law firm business requires a sophisticated sales approach.
 Planning and training services for lawyers is available and invaluable to those making a sincere effort.